 Trail running is usually much more peaceful than running on roads but the paths are often rocky, muddy, or root-filled.
 You need a special shoe to handle the obstacles most trails throw your way.
 These shoes are built to protect you from rough terrain while still providing all the fun, speed-focused features modern running shoes include.

 Inov-8 knows trail running and they’re innovating to make running trails even easier on your feet, knees, and back with Graphene cushioning.
-The cushion and traction on the G300 Max can’t be beat.
+The cushion and traction on the G300 Max can’t be beaten.
 At $190, it’s an expensive shoe, but Inov-8 built it to last over the long haul.
 Read full review.
+Price: $190

 Best 3D-Printed Running Shoe